When I Fall in Love: Live performances

-Dion performed "When I Fall in Love" during her The Colour of My Love Tour, Falling Into You Around the World Tour and Millenium Concert in Montreal in 1999.
-In 1998, Anne Murray performed "When I Fall in Love" with Dion live and included it on her DVD called An Intimate Evening with Anne Murray...Live.
-Later, this version appeared on Murray's 2007 album Anne Murray Duets: Friends & Legends.
+Dion performed "When I Fall in Love" during her The Colour of My Love Tour, the Falling Into You: Around the World Tour, and the Millennium Concert in Montreal in 1999.
+In 1998, Anne Murray performed "When I Fall in Love" with Dion live and included the duet on her DVD An Intimate Evening with Anne Murray...Live.
+This version was later featured on Murray's 2007 album Anne Murray Duets: Friends & Legends.